seren/freenas-temperature-graphing/README.md

 -------

 The rrd-graph.sh script contains code to graph each device individually as well as all together.
-Just uncomment the appropriate blocks.
+Just uncomment the function call at the bottom of `rrd-graph.sh`.

 The colors can be adjusted at the top of the `rrd-graph.sh` file.